 “You” or “your” shall mean you, any authorised person on your account, anyone who does your banking or deals with us on your behalf.

 The information collected by the Bank includes information that you provide to us, information that we generate about you and information collected from other sources.

 When you apply for one of our products or services and open an Account with us, we will collect Personal Data as necessary to offer and fulfil the products and services you request.
 Depending on the product or service you request, we require you to provide us with your personal details or personal data relating to individuals connected to your business, including:

-due diligence checks, sanctions and anti-money laundering checks and information that we need to support our regulatory obligations for the detection of any suspicious and unusual activity;
+- Criminal records data like police conduct, due diligence checks, sanctions and anti-money laundering checks and criminal offence information needed to support regulatory obligations for the detection of any suspicious and unusual activity.

 Purpose and legal basis for processing your personal data